Table of Contents Quick Navigation

 "Good morning everyone.
 I am honoured to introduce to you a legend of Indian Classical Music, Smt.
 Kishori Amonkar.
 Born in 1931, she is the daughter of the great artist Smt.
 Mogubai Kurdikar.
 She belongs to the Jaipur-Atrauli gharana but has developed her own unique, intellectual style inspired by ancient Vedic sages.
 She is a recipient of the prestigious Padma Bhushan and the Sangeet Natak Akademi Award.
 Please welcome the finest female vocalist of her generation, Kishori Amonkar!"

 Bismillah Khan: Ustad Bismillah Khan wanted to go deep into the soul of Indian music.
-He practiced for years in solitude by the banks of the Ganga to perfect his art.
+He practised for years in solitude by the banks of the Ganga to perfect his art.
 He worked hard to elevate the Shehnai from a wedding instrument to a classical masterpiece.
-He didn't want to go to foreign lands to settle; he wanted to stay in India and preserve its rich musical heritage.
+He didn't want to settle in foreign lands; he wanted to stay in India and preserve its rich musical heritage.

 1. What is 'pungi' also called?